Identity, Values, and Process

 I incorporate elements of many different types of therapeutic approaches, including my own relationship-oriented clinical development that I call Interpersonal Wisdom.
 State of the art research on the process of change and interpersonal dynamics guides my work.
 My approach also incorporates the fundamental principle known as differentiation, the ability to balance one's need for individual self-direction with one's need for communion with others.
 The extent to which people can sustain that balance determines their health and happiness.

 The ethics of my profession require that I do not discriminate against anyone that approaches me for care, but prospective patients should know where I stand on important issues (below).
 I do not impose my worldview on patients, but my worldview does impact the way I view clinical situations and how I construct my interventions.
+I do tell clients what I believe about things that affect their health and the health of people in their lives.

 My religion informs my psychotherapy.
 I am a Pastor with the Universal Life Ministry.
 I started a church because I am concerned that we are living in a period of social, moral, and spiritual decline and I wanted to be different.